 One of my favorite apps is Ibotta.
 Ibotta is used by major retailers like Target, Walmart, Costco and virtually all groceries stores.
 You simply scan your receipt and mark the items you purchased.
 I earned 13.25 last week from my grocery shopping trips.

 It is really easy to use and if you sign up using my Ibotta link, you’ll get a $10 bonus when you sign up.
+I get a $10 bonus as well, so sign up!

 The Walmart App is store specific but is a great way to price match. you simply scan your receipts after each shopping trip and they will scan local ads to price match.
 I’m not a huge Walmart shopper, but typically end up with $30-50 annually from this app.